TomaszSmyk/FullstackAssignment/README.md

 ```
 $ cd ./FullstackAssignment/src/main/webapp/fullstack_assignment
 ```
-Now install lacally npm and start(it can take a short while):
+Now install locally npm and start it (it can take a short while):
 ```
 $ npm install
 $ npm start